tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 ### Overview

-In today's class, students will be introduced to some Amazon Web Services (AWS) tools and will learn how to leverage some cloud computing services for machine learning using Amazon SageMaker.
+In today's class, students will continue working with Amazon Web Services (AWS) and will learn how to leverage some cloud computing services for machine learning using Amazon SageMaker Studio.

 ### Class Objectives